Bentonville, Rogers Sunday alcohol sale votes certified

 “We’re baffled as to why the rest of the state hasn’t taken advantage of this,” he said.
 “Especially when you can drive across the border and get it in another state like Missouri.
 It’s all about keeping revenue at home.”

 Fayetteville is the last major Northwest Arkansas city that doesn’t allow Sunday alcohol sales.
-Hardin believes it comes down to there not be an organized effort to get it on the ballot.
+Hardin believes it comes down to there not being an organized effort to get it on the ballot.

 He said to get Sunday alcohol sales on the ballot, you have to get signatures from 15% of the number of people in that community who voted in the most recent election for governor.